-Depending on the circumstances of your medical negligence, we may be willing to offer a no win no fee agreement.
+Depending on the circumstances of your medical negligence claim, we may be willing to offer a no win no fee agreement.

 A case that is conducted on a no win no fee basis means that if you lose, you will not have to pay for your legal costs.
 Instead, they are collected from the defendant.

-Contact us today to find out more about no win no fee or other fee agreements available.
+Call us today and speak to our medical negligence team to find out more about no win no fee or other fee agreements available.

 What does the compensation cover?